 EFT is an effective tool that allows energy to flow freely in the body again, oxygen back into the brain and homeostasis in the body (parasympathetic state).
 You are able to let go of your fears and can accept new positive mindsets and beliefs.

-If you are running subconscious beliefs such as: “I’m not good enough, not smart enough, I’m not safe,” to name a few, there is a way out.
-What if you could say, “I’m safe, I am good enough, I might make mistakes but they are fixable.”
+If you are running subconscious beliefs such as: “I’m not good enough, not smart enough, I’m not safe,” there is a way out.
+Imagine the difference if your beliefs were, “I’m safe, I am good enough, I might make mistakes but they are fixable.”

 EFT and Matrix Reimprinting help you to change negative beliefs

 It’s possible to upgrade our beliefs

 I can relate to all of this and it is totally possible to overcome these subconscious triggers.
 In the past, there were times I had little or no emotional intelligence.
 It took me years of searching for me to learn the best techniques to overcome my fears and be more emotionally intelligent.
 You can too!

-It’s my passion to help you to overcome your trauma so you can have emotional intelligence.
-You can live your best life and impact the world around you in a positive way!
+It’s my passion to help you to overcome negative subconscious beliefs so you can have emotional intelligence.
+You can live your best life and impact the world around you in a positive and healthy way!

 “Simply, working with Gail changed my life.
 The shift in thinking and moving thru the day dramatic.
 Had been stuck for a long time.
 Self-doubt, fear, resentment the norm.
 Gail’s mix of tapping, EFT, IFS, Matrix Reimprinting, talk (sounds daunting . . . process a smooth, safe surrender) released much that was old and made room for the new (how bout some acceptance, forgiveness, hope . . .
 Wonderful).
 Do not hesitate.
 You will be amazed by Gail’s graceful presence, the powerful dance of her practice, and the result.
 Truly a gift – the changer and the change.” ~ Sam Mulcahy